heypoom/visual-assembly-canvas/README.md

-# cpu-from-scratch.rs
+# From Opcodes to Algorithms in Rust

-An attempt to implement memory management, data structures and algorithms from scratch in Rust, one building after the another.
+An attempt to implement the most basic build blocks such as memory management, registers, assembly opcodes, compilers, interpreters, up to data structures and algorithms, all the way up to working programs.

+Let's build it all from scratch in Rust, building one on top of another!
 For educational purposes, of course.

 ## Checklist